ruskicanuk/affiliateGOchatbot/docs/CHATBOT_FLOW_DOCUMENTATION.md

 **Question:** "What best describes your role?"

 **Options:**
-- Option 1: Our clients engage me (or my company) to help facilitate retreats in some manner (e.g., planner/platform/consultants) → **Go to Q2**
+- Option 1: Retreat Facilitator.
+Our clients engage me (or my company) to help facilitate retreats in some manner (ie. as a planner, consultant or to use our platform) → **Go to Q2**
-- Option 2: We are looking at options for an upcoming team retreat (eg. I am a team leader, team assistant, etc) → **Go to Q3**
+- Option 2: Team Member/Leader.
+Our team is looking at options for an upcoming team retreat (ie. as a team leader or member) → **Go to Q3**

-**Note:** Users can ask custom questions anytime using the persistent input field at the bottom of the chat, or click one of the provided options to continue the guided flow.
+**Note:** Users can ask user-directed questions anytime using the persistent input option at the bottom of each list of response options, or click one of the provided response options to continue the guided flow.

 ---

 ## Branch A: Planner Path (Q1 → Q2)

 ### Q2: Planner Interest Type
 **Question:** "We may be a great fit!
-Green Office is purpose-built to help retreat planners/platforms/consultants offer deeply differentiated retreat experiences to your clients.
+Green Office is purpose-built to help retreat facilitators (planners/platforms/consultants) offer deeply differentiated retreat experiences to your clients.
 What are you focused on at the moment?"

 **Options:**
-- Option 1: I am planning an upcoming retreat for a client — curious if Green Office is a fit → **Go to Q2.1**
+- Option 1: Exploring potential venues for our platform or portfolio → **Go to Q2.2.1**
-- Option 2: Exploring potential venues for our platform or portfolio → **Go to Q2.2.1**
+- Option 2: I am planning a specific upcoming retreat for a client — curious if Green Office is a fit for it → **Go to Q2.1**

 ### Q2.1: Client Retreat Planning
-**Question:** "Perfect, let's sketch out the retreat plan" **Path:** Skip to Q3 and follow the flow from there
+**Question:** "Great, let's dig into your upcoming retreat to see if it is a fit" **Path:** Skip to Q3 and follow the flow from there

 ### Q2.2.1: Venue Scouting
-**Question:** "Interesting, Green Office might help differentiate your platform verus the competition.
+**Question:** "Perfect.
+Green Office is designed to help differentiate your platform verus the competition.
 I feel we may want to escalate your interest to a meeting with our leadership team to explore partnership models.
 How many retreats are organized by your company or through your platform per year?"

 **Options:**
 - Option 1: Fewer than 10 **Go to Q2.2.2**